 Rafina is 32km away from downtown Athens.
 There is a direct KTEL Attikis bus that runs from Athens to Rafina.
 The journey takes an hour and fifteen minutes.

 The Best Beaches in Athens:

 Vraxos Beach Club

-As to be expected, Vraxos beach club provides visitors with all the amenities that they could possibly need during a day of rest and relaxation.
-The restaurant menu offers a diverse range of Greek and Western European dishes.
-During the summer months, beach parties are often hosted here in the evenings.
+Vraxos beach club provides visitors with all the amenities that they could possibly need during a day of rest and relaxation.
+The restaurant menu offers a diverse range of Greek and western European dishes.
+During the summer months, beach parties with live DJs are often hosted here in the evenings.

 Erotospilia Beach, Porto Rafti

 Where: Apollonos 23, Porto Rafti 190 03, Greece

 Erotospilia, located just outside the charming seaside resort town of Porto Rafti beach is a favourite among locals.
 The secluded, tree-lined cove is often lovingly referred to as being the “cave of love”.